yuniverse3122/Group22/README.md

 * Deron Gentles - Added a manual test for the preselected workout feature as well as the velocity and burndown charts for this sprint.
 * David Yun - Made adjustments to the foundation.
 Coded movement for Free mode.
 * Jialin Zheng -
-* Tadeas Lobreis - Made adjustments to the foundation, made tests for the pre-selected movement, and coded movement for Free mode.
+* Tadeas Lobreis - Made adjustments to the foundation, made tests for the Free Mode movement, and coded movement for Free mode.